FEniCS/governance/governance.md

   determined by the full Council.
 - This Subcommittee shall NOT make decisions about the direction, scope or technical direction of the Project.
-- This Subcommittee will have 5 members, 4 of whom will be current Council Members and 1 of whom will be external to the Steering Council.
-No more than 2 Subcommitee Members can report to one person through employment or contracting work (including the reportee, i.e. the reportee + 1 is the max).
-This avoids effective majorities resting on one person.
+- This Subcommittee will have 3 members, all of whom will be current Council Members.
+Members of this Subcommitee will not have the same primary employer.
+This avoids effective majorities resting with one organization.

-[AL: Don't understand the last bullet point here, just remove?]

 ## Institutional Partners and Funding